tomysaman/d2-compendium/README.md

 ## Vibe coding

-This is totally vibe coded using Claude Code Sonnet 4.6, done in about 30 mins (including some minor adjustments and putting them up in Github)
+This is totally vibe coded using Claude Code Sonnet 4.6, done in about 30 mins (for the initial runewords page, including some minor adjustments and putting them up in Github)